AIPowerGrid/grid-wingman/DOCS.md

 ### Others

+#### Markdown Rendering

+**Codeblock Rendering**

+**This rendering engine handles nested fenced code blocks correctly *only* when the outer fence uses different fences from the inner fences.
+It fails when both fences use different count fences.**

 #### Parsing HTML

 I purge the results from DuckDuckGo too much, it returns 0.
 It took me a while to find it.
 A few pro tips to keep it robust: